clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 I think that Lasertag could potentially offer great utility to rich-tooling projects developed in the Clojure community of the present and future.

-**Do you receive any other funding to work on this project?** I am currently receiving Clojurists Together Q3 short-term funding for Kushi, but no funding is yet scheduled for any of these projects in 2025.

 **Are you part of a group that is affected by systemic bias, particularly in technology?
 If so, can you elaborate?** Although I did not study computer science,  I do think of myself as an individual with a unique perspective and something to offer.  <br>

 ---

 ## Eric Dallo
 @ericdallo